Vizzuality/front-end-code-challenge/README.md

 - Don’t focus only on the “happy path” - have you covered all the edge cases that you faced?

 Good luck!

+**“The Importer Challenge” has been created with the sole intention of being used as a guiding document for the current recruitment process.
+This means we won't be using it (all or parts of it) within our projects.**